eldriclim/main/collated/main/eldriclim.md

     }

     /**
-     * Search member list to see if given person exist.
+     * Returns true if given person exist in member list.
      *
      * @param toFind
      * @return returns true if success; false if not found